TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 CMake cache variables, and the basics of building software by typing ``make`` and running tests with ``ctest``.
 The proper reference for a TriBITS Project User is the `Project-Specific Build Reference`_.
 The `TriBITS Overview`_ document may also be of some help.
-A TriBITS project user does not need to know anything about the CMake language itself or any of the TriBITS macros or functions described in `TriBITS Macros and Functions`_ or really anything else described in this current document except for `Package Dependencies and Enable/Disable Logic`_.
+A TriBITS project user may also need to consult `Package Dependencies and Enable/Disable Logic`_.

 .. _TriBITS Project Developer:
 .. _TriBITS Project Developers: